quan3010/academic-kickstart/content/talk/research-excellence-award.md

 authors = ["Quan Nguyen"]

-summary = "Honored to receive the Research Excellence Awards – runner-up ($1,200) for the impactful contributions to OU Teaching & Learning, Curriculum, and Students in 2018!" abstract_short = "Runner-up for the Research Excellence Awards."
+summary = "Honored to receive the Research Excellence Awards – runner-up ($1,200) for the impactful contributions to OU Teaching & Learning, Curriculum, and Students in 2018!"

 event = "OU Research Excellence Awards" event_url = ""